Monetization

 Formula logic

-1. Cost per call
+1. Fixed cost per call

 3. Additional charges